awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

         "Sid": "CodeStarNotificationsListAccess",
         "Effect": "Allow",
         "Action": [
-            "codestar-notifications:ListNotificationRules"
+            "codestar-notifications:ListNotificationRules",
+            "codestar-notifications:ListEventTypes",
+            "codestar-notifications:ListTargets"
         ],
         "Resource": "*"
     }
 ```

-#### Permissions Related to Notifications in Other Managed Policies<a name="notifications-otheraccess"></a>
+#### Permissions related to notifications in other managed policies<a name="notifications-otheraccess"></a>

 The `AWSCodeCommitPowerUser` managed policy includes the following statements to allow users to create, edit, and subscribe to notifications\.
 Users cannot delete notification rules or manage tags for resources\.